RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 :red:`One job can cause the other jobs running on the same node to fail`, so please be considerate of your colleagues by requesting storage for your jobs as follows:

-:bluelight:`Your job creates a few Gb of temporary data directly in $TMPDIR` and handles the automatic creation and deletion of these temp files.
+:bluelight:`Your job creates a few GB of temporary data directly in $TMPDIR` and handles the automatic creation and deletion of these temp files.
    Many Python, Perl, R, Java programs and 3rd party commercial software will write to :tt:`$TMPDIR` which is the default for many applications.